MatterMiners/cobald/docs/source/daemon/systemd.rst

 In this example, the configs for the different COBalD instances are located at ``/etc/cobald/instance-name.py``.
 :py:mod:`cobald` can handle ``.py`` and ``.yaml`` configuration files.
-Please ensure that the choosen python interpreter has :py:mod:`cobald` installed!
+Please ensure that the chosen python interpreter has :py:mod:`cobald` installed!
 We recomment to use a ``virtualenv``.
 By using a ``virtualenv`` you have to set the  ``ExecStart`` to ``ExecStart={{ virtualenv }}/bin/python -m cobald.daemon /etc/cobald/%i.yaml``.